HR Excellence Awards 2025 - Professional Excellence Awards Finalists

 Recognizes HR Professionals with over ten years of HR experience who have established their expertise and leadership, become a trusted resource to their colleagues and are moving long term priorities forward.

-George Paul Hakim, CPHR
+George Paul Hakim

 Manager, Human Resources, Manitoba Blue Cross

 In his current role as Manager of Human Resources at Manitoba Blue Cross, George is committed to fostering positive change through trust-building, constructive dialogue, and actionable strategies.
 As a member of the leadership committee, he continuously seeks opportunities to enhance Human Resources practices and implement best practices.
 He encourages leaders to adopt innovative thinking and empowers his teams through effective coaching and mentorship.
+George has successfully collaborated with his team to develop and refine DEI programs, performance management systems, and talent acquisition strategies that align with organizational objectives.
+Additionally, he is dedicated to promoting DEI initiatives and actively contributes to the community by serving on various boards such as the Children’s Hospital Research Institute of Manitoba.

 Known for his supportive and engaging behaviour, George demonstrates a genuine care for his employees.
 He prioritizes open communication and makes himself available for discussions with employees and those interested in pursuing careers in Human Resources.
 His passion, pride, and dedication to the HR profession are evident in all his interactions.